PICOVERAVR/rustv/programs/new_suite/README.md

 ## Features
  - Extensive test suite for all RV32I instructions
+   - Fixes bugs present in the base `riscv-tests` test suite
  - Uses only a small subset of the base RV32I instruction set for all tests (see the Required Pseudoinstructions section for details)
  - Contains bypass tests for traditional 5-stage pipelines
  - Easy to use and port